-The tulip comes in ever color imaginable, and some shades you didn’t even know existed.
+Tulips bloom in every color imaginable, and some shades you didn’t even know existed.
 You don’t have to travel to Holland to see this iconic flower of spring.
 There are fields and fields of them to enjoy at the Skagit Valley Tulip Festival.

-For 32 years, the Skagit Valley Tulip Festival has been showing off this vibrant flower to “hundreds of thousands” of visitors each year from April 1-30.
-This year, the tulips are blooming early, and they are expecting the first half of the month to be the most colorful.
+For 33 years, the Skagit Valley Tulip Festival has been showing off this vibrant flower to “hundreds of thousands” of visitors each year from April 1-30.

 Skagit Valley Tulip Festival Tips

 If your springtime travels include a trip to tiptoe through the tulips, here are some tips.

 - RoozenGaarde Bloom Map-This map shows you which fields are blooming and has road names, which makes them easy to find.
 It also notes the daffodil bloom fields, which happen in March.
 If you are lucky you can find parking on the side of the road, otherwise, there is $5 parking in designated areas.

 - Wear/bring rain boots or rain shoes as the fields are muddy, even if it is sunny.
 (One of my favorite mud/rain shoes are Bogs◦ Urban Farmer Shoe.)

 If you want to see tulips in a display garden or buy bulbs, I suggest visiting Roozengaard or Tulip Town.

 - RoozenGaard-The Roozen family grows tulips, irises, and daffodils, and their operation, which consists of 1000 acres of field blooms and 16 acres of greenhouses, is the largest in the world.
 Each year, their 3-acre show garden displays around 300,000 spring flowers.
 Price: $5 per person, children 5 and under no charge Hours are 9 a.m. to 7 p.m.